Mahajana Eksath Peramuna

 The Mahajana Eksath Peramuna (People's United Front) is a political party in Sri Lanka.
-The party is currently led by Prime Minister Dinesh Gunawardena, son of Philip Gunawardena, the founder of the party.
+The party is currently led by former prime minister Dinesh Gunawardena, son of Philip Gunawardena, the founder of the party.

 History

 Under Philip Gunawardena

 The MEP was founded in 1959 by Philip Gunawardena and PH William de Silva.
 The party was named after the Mahajana Eksath Peramuna (1956), an SLFP-led alliance which Gunawardena was a member of, after its disbandment that year.

-During the March 1960 Ceylonese parliamentary elections, the MEP obtained 10 parliamentary seats.
-In the 1960s the group joined with the Lanka Sama Samaja Party and the Communist Party of Sri Lanka to form the United Left Front.
+During the March 1960 Ceylonese parliamentary elections, the MEP won 10 parliamentary seats.
+In the 1960s the group joined hands with the Lanka Sama Samaja Party and the Communist Party of Sri Lanka to form the United Left Front.
 On September 29, 1963, 800 delegates, representing a million workers, ratified a charter of 21 demands that sought to encapsulate the demands and goals of Sri Lankan workers.

 National Government the United National Party

 In 1965, the party joined hands with Prime Minister Dudley Senanayake of the United National Party to form a national government under Senanayake's leadership.
-During this time, Philip Gunawardena was appointed as a cabinet minister.
+Philip Gunawardena was appointed as a cabinet minister.

 Under Dinesh Gunawardana

 Following his father's death in 1972, Dinesh Gunawardena became the new leader of the MEP.
-In 1983, Dinesh Gunawardena became the common candidate to contest in the Maharagama by-election under the MEP's symbol, a cartwheel, in which he won with an overwhelming majority to become one of the 8 members of the opposition in the Sri Lankan Parliament.
+In 1983, Dinesh Gunawardena became the common candidate to contest the Maharagama by-election on the MEP symbol, a cartwheel, winning with an overwhelming majority to become one of the 8 members of the opposition in the Sri Lankan Parliament.

 In 1989, the MEP contested alone under the new proportional representation electoral system and won only 3 parliamentary seats out of 225, with Dinesh Gunawardena MP for Colombo District, Bandula Gunawardane MP for Colombo District and Gitanjana Gunawardena as a National List MP.